River of Life - Bear Creek, Colorado March 3, 2021

 Rolling downhill, I crossed the bridge over the creek and followed the flow of the water to the east, now in the shade of cottonwood trees.
 Enjoying the lush green canopy, I coasted past fuchsia colored wild pea blooms or American vetch mixed in with tall grasses and leafy chokecherry shrubs.
 Pedaling along side the river, I passed under a great horned owl nest with two fuzzy and fast growing chicks.
 Taking a trail that veers to the north, I climbed through grass covered hills with fiery orange paintbrush and spiny yuccas.
 Always keeping an eye out for rattlesnakes, I gained the hill top and overlooked the entire valley with Mount Morrison in the west, the lake underneath Mount Carbon in the south.
 With no runners, hikers or other bikers below, I took a drink of water and pointed the bike downhill.
 Hanging on for dear life, I tightly gripped the handlebars and caught a bit of air, lifting off one of the many small rises on the path.
 Braking hard on a turn, I fought to stay upright while leaning into the turn.
 Running out my speed on the bottom of the hill, I approached the base of the dam and once again started climbing.

 The Bear Creek Dam, started officially in 1968 was completed in 1976 and designed to stop flooding downstream for the Denver Metro area.
-Yet, flooding still occured above the dam, as heavy downpours regularly filled Bear Creek Canyon and its feeder waterways with raging, muddy, waters as it did in 2013.
+Yet, flooding still occurs above the dam, as heavy downpours regularly fill Bear Creek Canyon and its feeder waterways with raging, muddy, waters as it did in 2013.

 Further to the east, some historic landmarks had been saved.
 The Stone House, rescued from demolition in 1974, was built in 1859 by Joseph Hodgson with hand picked round river cobbles from the creek and 18-inch thick, defensive walls with windows and doors framed with sandstone quarried in nearby Morrison.
 The house, added to the National Register of Historic Places, still sits on its foundation near Bear Creek.
 The Streer-Peterson House, also built along Bear Creek in the 1880’s belonged to settlers that were miners turned farmers and even to a family who operated a very successful moonshine operation.
 The early structure was named to the National Register of Historic Places and saved from being a golf course parking lot by relocating it to the Heritage Lakewood Belmar Park where it has been restored for educational purposes.